-Dedication: Rogue Scholar my Winx Club partner in crime, my Beta Robert Teague for making me do the rough draft over and Angel, my friend who probably shook her head while being asked to help with the opening of the first chapter.
+Dedication: Rogue Scholar my Winx Club partner in crime, my Beta Robert Teague (up to chapter 5) for making me do the rough draft over and Angel my friend who probably shook her head while being asked to help with the opening of the first chapter.

 Chapter One: Instructions not Included

-Blythe was happily humming along (albeit a bit off-key) to her favourite country song while going about ten kilometers over the speed limit on the back way to her small village.
-She was desperately trying to forget the scene at her soon-to-be former part-time job; and listening to Northern Girl by Terry Clark while the wind blew through her light brown hair was the perfect relief.
-Blythe was a normal girl (or so she wished to believe despite small nudges in the other direction for the past three weeks), not some spaz case who had dropped the new order of Canucks jerseys on her fellow co-worker after hearing that aforementioned co-worker had been cheating on her boyfriend while he was up at Ft.
-St. John doing seismic- that is, making seismic waves to detect deposits of oil, water, or minerals in the ground- for an out-of-province company.
-It didn't help that said boyfriend was one of Blythe's close friends, and none of their friends had trusted that co-worker since the guy had left.
+Isilee was happily humming along- albeit off key- to her favourite country song while going about ten kilometers over the speed limit on the back way to her small village.
+She was desperately trying to forget the scene at her soon to be former part time job and listening to Northern Girl by Terri Clark while the wind blew through her light brown hair was the perfect relief.
+Isilee was a normal girl (so she wished to believe for the past three weeks despite small nudges in the other direction.), not some spaz case who had dropped the new order of Canucks' jerseys on her fellow co-worker after hearing that aforementioned co-worker had been cheating on her boyfriend while he was up at Ft.
+St John doing seismic- making seismic waves to detect deposits of oil, water or minerals in the ground- for an out of province company.
+It didn't help that the boyfriend was one of Isilee's close friends and none of their friends had trusted that co-worker since the guy had left.

-Blythe couldn't figure out how that box had fallen since it was on the third rack from the top, nudge checked, and Blythe had only started climbing the ladder getting ready to move it so it could be unpacked.
-Somehow right after Elaina had mentioned that she was seeing a new guy named Mick, or Mack, or who gives a rat's ass, behind her boyfriend Daniel's back, the box Blythe was trying to get went flying onto the black-haired girl's head.
-It didn't matter how much she'd apologized, Elaina claimed she'd done it on purpose since Daniel and Blythe were friends.
-Adding that incident to the shoe incidents and the mannequin stuck on a thousand dollar mountain bike, and Blythe's manager decided to give her a week off with pay.
+Isilee couldn't figure out how that box had fallen since it was on the third rack from the top, nudge checked and Isilee had only started climbing ladder getting ready to move the box so it could be unpacked.
+Somehow right after Elaina had mentioned that she was seeing a new guy named Mick or Mack or who gives a rat's ass behind her boyfriend, Daniel's back that box Isilee was trying to get went flying onto the black haired girl's head.
+It didn't matter how much she'd apologized Elaina claimed she'd done it on purpose since Daniel and Isilee were friends.
+Adding that dropped box incident to the shoe incidents and the mannequin stuck on a thousand dollar mountain bike and Isilee's manager decided to give her a week off with pay.

-Blythe had agreed and now she found herself pulling into the drive of the small house just outside of town she shared with her aunt.
-Pulling her beat-up blue truck with the stylish green "L" magnet indicating her still-new license status to all drivers behind her aunt Renee's shinier and newer green Volvo, she cut the engine and went right inside the house.
-The walk was a short one, but Blyth cursed the recent strange events all the way from her vehicle to the front door.
-She bent down to take off her work shoes, and that's when Blythe realized her aunt had company.
-And the company was a lady with green skin and an odd purple hairdo.
+Isilee had agreed and now she found herself pulling into the small house she shared with her aunt just outside of town.
+Pulling her beat up blue truck with the stylish green N magnet indicating her still new license status to all drivers behind her aunt Renee's shinier and newer green Volvo, she cut the engine and went right inside the house.
+The walk was a short one, but Isi cursed the recent strange events from her vehicle to the front door.
+She bent down to start taking off her work shoes, that's when Isilee realized her aunt had company and the company was a lady with green skin and an odd purple hairdo.

-"Sorry, I didn't realize we had company."
-Blythe said by way of apology while staring at the strange woman.
-She was taken aback by her aunt's visitor's appearance.
-Who wouldn't be?
-It was a woman who looked like The Wicked Witch of the West's double sitting on her bright blue rocking chair sipping tea.
-She was even wearing an outfit straight from Wicked which could have made her Elphaba's second sister.
-All the woman needed to do now was start singing.
-The hair could be explained away as a bad dye job, but skin just didn't turn green unless you were a frog.
-And the clothes, well she was an adult; maybe she was helping out at some heritage exhibition for the summer.
+"Sorry I didn't realize we had company."
+Isilee said by way of apology staring at the strange woman.
+She was taken aback by her aunt's visitor's appearance, who wouldn't be?
+There was a woman who looked like The Wicked Witch of the West's double sitting on her bright blue rocking chair sipping tea.
+She was even wearing an outfit straight from Wicked which could have made her Elphaba's second sister all that woman needed to do now was start singing.
+The hair could be explained away by a bad dye job, but skin just didn't turn green unless you were a frog.
+And the clothes, well she was an adult maybe she was helping out at some heritage exhibition for the summer.

 "Can I help you?"
-The woman asked breaking into Blythe's thoughts.
+The woman asked breaking into Isilee's thoughts.
 The tone wasn't rude, just curious as to why she was being stared at.

 "Sorry."
 She went back to removing her sneakers, this time more to save herself some embarrassment instead of trying to save her aunt's new floor.

-Blythe shook her head and sighed.
-"My manager for the day decided to start my mandatory holiday early because a box I was reaching for somehow dropped on Elaina."
+Isilee shook her head and sighed.
+"My manager for the day decided to start my mandatory holiday because a box I was reaching for somehow dropped on Elaina."
 She confessed as she sank into the floral print sofa next to her aunt.

 "Sorry again, my aunt and I gossip a lot."

 "That's fine."
 The plum haired woman replied smoothly.
-"Now, speaking of witches, Renee, should you tell her or shall I?"
+"Now, speaking of witches, Renee, should you tell Isilee or shall I?"

 "I think it would be better if she heard it from me."
-Renee answered, turning to Blythe she smiled again.
-"Bly, you know how you've been having these strange occurrences lately?"
+Renee answered, turning to Isilee she smiled again.
+"Isi, you know how you've been having these strange occurrences lately?"

-Blythe nodded.
+Isilee nodded.
 "How can I forget?
 It's not every day you keep making sneakers sail at people's heads during a six hour shift."

 "And I'm guessing that box didn't just drop on Elaina by itself."

-"If I could move things with my mind, I would have dropped the till on Elaina's head, not those Canucks jerseys."
-Blythe muttered darkly.
-"She is being a two timing sneaky whor… horrible person."
+"If I could have moved things with my mind, I would have dropped the till on Elaina's head not those Canucks' jerseys."
+Isilee muttered darkly.
+"She was being a two timing sneaky whor… horrible person."

 "I see your niece has a touch of the devious and is loyal.
 Those are excellent traits for a witch."
 Minerva Griffin announced happily.
-"Blythe, how would you like to start school early in another dimension?
+"Isilee, how would you like to start school early in a new dimension?
 Cloud Tower is the perfect place for you."

 "You're kidding right?
 A school in another dimension, I stopped believing in that when I stopped believing in Santa."

-"Bly, she's not joking.
-This is a high honour; Cloud Tower is an elite school of witchcraft in the Magical Dimension."
+"Isi, she's not joking.
+This is a high honour; Cloud Tower is an elite school of witch craft in the magical dimension."
 Aunt Renee argued.

 "I'm sure it is, but I don't want to go play pretend.
 Besides wouldn't I have to be a witch to attend a witch school?"

 "You said my mom attended Salmon Arm Secondary with that guy in the library."
-Blythe shot back.
+Isilee shot back angrily.

-When the signs appeared, I contacted Minerva since she's the Headmistress of Cloud Tower.
-I'm sorry I never told you before, but Ms. Griffin can teach you how to control your witch powers and hone them better than me."
+When they did I contacted Minerva, she's the head mistress of Cloud Tower.
+I'm sorry I never told you at first, but Ms Griffin she knows how to control witch powers and hone them better than me."
 Renee stopped to take a breath and looked beseechingly at her niece.

 "I never meant to keep all of this from you if that's what you're thinking.
 It's just really hard to find the right time to tell someone that they're from a planet they've never heard of and they're a witch besides."

-Slowly Blythe turned and looked at her aunt.
+Slowly Isilee turned and looked at her aunt.
 "You kept who I really was from me for sixteen years."
 She replied acidly as her voice picked up tempo.
-"And the only reason you decided to tell me that I was a witch of all things is because I started making things drop and explode!"
+"And the only reason you decided to tell me that I'm a witch of all things is because I started making things drop and explode!"